 - How might the shared goal of sustainable development be realized by harnessing technologies while minimizing their potential disruptive and adverse effects?

-- How might labor markets be impacted, and what would be the roles of government and private sector to lessen the potential harm?
+- How might labor markets be impacted, and what would be the roles of government and private sector to 802sdglessen the potential harm?

 - How can the needs of ordinary people—not merely commercial interests—be accounted for when designing technology innovations?